 Now, however, you're getting ready to bring home a new human.
 This can upset the delicate balance you have established between you, your partner, and your dog, but it doesn't have to be a disaster.
 Keeping these simple tips in mind can help make the transition from three to four an easy one.

 Care During Labor and Delivery

-After your baby is born, take one of his or her blankets and have your partner go home to let your dog sniff it.
 Dogs learn about people and other animals by their scents, so introducing the scent first is a good way to get your dog ready to meet the new baby.
 If you think about it, this is exactly what you'd do if you were introducing your dog to another dog; let the dogs sniff each other first to get acquainted.
-Therefore, be sure you do this with your baby's scent, too.
+Thus, be sure you do this with your baby's scent, too.

 Adding a baby to your family can be a stressful event, but when it comes to introducing your dog, it doesn't have to be.
 Just remember to reinforce good behavior and take things slowly.
 It's an adjustment for everyone, including your furry friend.